 RJ Winberg, Real Estate Agent, OC Real Estate Guy

 Make sure you get the specifics!
-A lot of Realtors’ sales pitches is all about experience, knowledge, and service.
-While these are great things to have, they are pretty soft benefits, making it difficult to quantify (verify) them and differentiate from one Realtor to the next.
+A lot of Real Estate Agents’ sales pitches is all about experience, knowledge, and service.
+While these are great things to have, they are pretty soft benefits, making it difficult to quantify (verify) them and differentiate from one Real Estate Agent to the next.

-When looking for a Realtor, ask them what specific actions they will take and what specific marketing plans will they execute in order to sell your home.
+When looking for a Real Estate Agent, ask them what specific actions they will take and what specific marketing plans will they execute in order to sell your home.
 If putting a sign in the yard and putting the listing on the MLS is the entirety of the plan, then they aren’t really doing much.
-Look for a Realtor that is going to put in the work necessary to get the best outcome.
+Look for a Real Estate Agent that is going to put in the work necessary to get the best outcome.

 9. Test Their Knowledge of Commercial Real Estate Loans